cedricwalter/cedricwalter.github.io/_posts/linux/2004-08-26-migration-to-linux.md

 Contextual menu, Hovering over images, Hovering on file, Konqueror settings, hierarchical panel
 due to huge number of options

-- I still prefer a Norton Commander (because of the dual panel), so I am hunting on internet and found <font face="Courier New" size="2">XNC 5.0 but no precompiled rpm for SUSE. this oblige me to compile the source code…
+- I still prefer a Norton Commander (because of the dual panel), so I am hunting on internet and found XNC 5.0 but no precompiled rpm for SUSE. this oblige me to compile the source code…
 - Path to file is difficult to keep in mind (mainly because there is no more drive letter, I only need some practice…), but you can define favorites

 # XNC is also downloable for SuSe 9.0 here :** [**xnc-5.0.4-1.i586.suse9.0.rpm**](images/pc/suse/download/xnc-5.0.4-1.i586.suse9.0.rpm)

-# Midnight Commander** is a clone of Norton Commander running in a terminal (just type <font face="Courier New" size="2">mc)
+# Midnight Commander** is a clone of Norton Commander running in a terminal (just type mc)

 ![mcommander.png](/assets/images/2004/08/tn_mcommander.jpg)## Krusader